Sir George Clerk, 6th Baronet

-Background
+Early life

-Clerk was the son of Cpt.
-James Clerk (d.1793), third son of Sir George Clerk-Maxwell, 4th Baronet and Janet Irving.
-He was born near Edinburgh.
+Clerk was born near Edinburgh on 19 November 1787.
+He was the son of Capt.
+James Clerk (d.
+1793), third son of Sir George Clerk-Maxwell, 4th Baronet and Janet Irving.
+His brother John Clerk-Maxwell of Middlebie, advocate, was father of the mathematical physicist James Clerk-Maxwell.
+His sister Isabella married the sometime Solicitor General for Scotland, James Wedderburn (1782–1822) of the Wedderburn baronets.

 He studied at the High School in Edinburgh and then went to the University of Oxford, graduating DCL in 1810.

-Political career
+Career

 Clerk sat as Member of Parliament for Edinburghshire from 1811 to 1832 and again from 1835 to 1837, for Stamford from 1838 to 1847 and then for Dover from 1847 to 1852.
 He served as one of the Commissioners of Weights and Measures from 1818 to 1821.
 He held political office as a Lord of the Admiralty from 1819 to 1830 (from 1827 to 1828 he was a member of the Council of the Lord High Admiral (The Duke of Clarence), as Under-Secretary of State for the Home Department from 5 August to 22 November 1830, as Parliamentary Secretary to the Treasury from November 1834 to April 1835, as Financial Secretary to the Treasury from September 1841 to February 1845.
 In 1845 he was sworn of the Privy Council and appointed Vice-President of the Board of Trade and Master of the Mint, posts he held until the fall of the Tory administration in 1846.
-He was also a Deputy Lieutenant for Edinburghshire.
+He was also a Deputy Lieutenant for Edinburghshire.Anderson, William, The Scottish Nation, Edinburgh, 1867, vol.iii, p.
+652.